julzaza/wildwitchherbs/_posts/2026-01-20-herbs-to-avoid-when-emotionally-vulnerable.md

 Instead, gentler practices were used—washing, prayer, quiet herbs, and time.

-For ethical and cultural clarity, read
+For ethical and cultural clarity, read:

 **[Smoke Cleansing vs Smudging: What’s the Difference?](/smoke-cleansing-vs-smudging/)**
-and

 **[Herbs You Should Never Burn in Ritual](/never-burn-herbs/)**.

 ---